Barclays sees generational shift, rivals smell blood

-LONDON (Reuters) - Where Barclays (BARC.L) sees a “generational shift”, its investment bank rivals are smelling blood.
+LONDON, May 9 (Reuters) - Where Barclays sees a “generational shift”, its investment bank rivals are smelling blood.

 The British bank, which under former chief Bob Diamond poached top staff and customers from competitors in trouble after the financial crisis, now risks suffering the same fate as it radically shrinks its investment banking business.